PeterTKovacs/boxes/README.md

 # boxes
 Package for performing box-covering of complex networks

-Written by: Botond Kiss, Marcell Nagy, Péter Kovács
+Written by: Marcell Nagy, Péter Kovács

+contributions by Botond Diviki-Nagy

 BME, Department of Stochastics